TazShetu/Laravel-Docker-Local-Development/README.md

 # Typical Workflow

 - Place project in projects directory/folder
-- Add that project in docker-compose.override.yml accordingly
+- Add that project in docker-compose.override.yml accordingly [as the comment]
+- Add the project in start and stop scripts in docker-scripts folder [as the comment]
 - Copy docker-entrypoint.sh to the project directory/folder
 - Edit .env accordingly [DB Connection]
 - Add database using phpmyadmin